-Term: Semester Credit: 1 Prerequisite: Health & Wellness I Grades: 11, 12

-Health and Wellness 2 is a combined physical education and health class that builds on the skills and knowledge learned in Health and Wellness 1.
+Prerequisite: Health & Wellness I Grades: 11, 12 Health and Wellness 2 is a combined physical education and health class that builds on the skills and health and Wellness 2 is a combined physical education and health class that builds on the skills and knowledge learned in Health and Wellness 1.
 The focus of the class is to develop a greater understanding of the lifelong benefits of health and fitness through the skills of self-management and advocacy.
 In PE the emphasis will be on developing the skills and knowledge needed to enhance physical fitness and on activities that promote a lifelong appreciation of the benefits of physical activity as part of a healthy lifestyle.
 Students will be expected to change into athletically appropriate clothing for PE.
 In health the emphasis will be on the skills and knowledge needed to plan and implement lifelong, health enhancing activities and to become health literate adults.